 Hyundai Project in the News

-Hyundai Motor Manufacturing Alabama, LLC, a Gray Construction customer, was recently featured in the Wall Street Journal on-line version regarding their new expansion project in Montgomery, Alabama.
+Hyundai Motor Manufacturing Alabama, LLC, a Gray Construction customer, was recently featured in the Wall Street Journal regarding their new expansion project in Montgomery, Alabama.
 Hyundai recently selected Gray for our 13th project at their Alabama complex.
 Gray has worked with Hyundai since 2003.

-America is boosting its manufacturing capacity – specifically in the Southeast — and Gray Construction is fortunate enough to be playing a major role in this effort with more than 30 projects underway totaling close to $600 million – predominantly in AL, GA, TN, KY, NC.
+America is boosting its manufacturing capacity – specifically in the Southeast – and Gray is fortunate enough to be playing a major role in this effort with more than 30 projects underway totaling close to $600 million – predominantly in AL, GA, TN, KY, NC.
 Key projects underway include Whirlpool Manufacturing Complex, Cleveland, TN; Caterpillar Manufacturing, Winston-Salem, NC; Siemens Gas Turbine, Charlotte, NC; Mitsubishi Power Systems Americas, Ft.
 Smith, AR; Volkswagen, Chattanooga, TN; Austal USA, Mobile, AL.

 Hyundai to Double Alabama Engine Plant Capacity